 Each fall, all students interested in playing with the bands are required to audition.
 Mid-year auditions are held in January for students who did not participate in the fall.

 Email Band or contact the University Band Office at 202-994-9041.

 The University Orchestra rehearses on Monday evenings from 6:30 to 9:00 p.m.
-The orchestra rehearses and performs a wide array of music including current and traditional orchestral repertoire, often featuring soloists from within the ensemble, the faculty and the professional community.
+The Orchestra performs repertoire that spans the centuries and features strong student leadership.
 The Orchestra performs two or three concerts each year on campus (including in Lisner Auditorium) and in the community.

 Acceptance into the orchestra and section placement will be based on the quality of playing, prior participation in the GW Orchestra, anticipated attendance conflicts, and, in some cases, a willingness/aptitude for section leadership.
 Even highly-qualified players may not be accepted if sections are full, but we honor all musicians and hope to find a musical outlet for all within the orchestra or in other university ensembles.